 Our executive officers and directors, and the officers and directors of the Adviser, serve or may serve as officers, directors, or principals of entities that operate in the same or a related line of business as we do or of investment funds managed by our affiliates.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which might not be in our or our stockholders' best interests.
 For example, Mr. Gladstone, our chairman and chief executive officer, is the chairman of the board and chief executive officer of the Adviser and Administrator, and the Affiliated Public Funds.
-In addition, Mr. Brubaker, our chief operating officer, is also the vice chairman and chief operating officer of the Adviser and Administrator, and chief operating officer of the Affiliated Public Funds.
-Mr. Dullum, our president, is also an executive vice president of the Adviser of the Adviser and the officers and other employees of the Adviser devote as much time to the management of us as appropriate to enable the Adviser to perform its duties in accordance with the Advisory Agreement, the portfolio managers and other of the Adviser's officers may have conflicts in allocating their time and services among us, on the one hand, and other investment vehicles managed by the Adviser, on the other hand.
+In addition, Mr. Brubaker, our chief operating officer, is also the vice chairman and chief operating officer of the Adviser and Administrator, and the officers of the Adviser devote as much time to the management of us as appropriate to enable the Adviser to perform its duties in accordance with the Advisory Agreement, the portfolio managers and other of the Adviser, on the other hand.
 These activities could be viewed as creating a conflict of interest insofar as the time and effort of the portfolio managers and the officers and employees of the Adviser will not be devoted exclusively to our business but will instead be allocated between our business and the management of these other investment vehicles.
 Moreover, the Adviser may establish or sponsor other investment vehicles which from time to time may have potentially overlapping investment objectives with ours and accordingly may invest in, whether principally or secondarily, asset classes we target.
-While the Adviser generally has broad authority to make investments on behalf of the investment vehicles that it advises, the Adviser has ado
+While the Adviser generally has broad authority to make investment opportunities to the Company or the Affiliated Public Funds with the investment strategy that most closely fits the investment opportunities to the Company or the Adviser investment opportunities to a appropriate or enable the Adviser operform its on the one hand, and other investment vehicles.
+Moreover, the Adviser will not be devoted exclusively to our business but will instead be allocated